Marcus Thames: New York Yankees

 After the 2015 season, the Yankees dismissed Jeff Pentland as their hitting coach, promoted Alan Cockrell, their assistant hitting coach, to replace him, and promoted Thames to the role of assistant hitting coach.
 After the 2017 season, the Yankees dismissed Alan Cockrell as their hitting coach and promoted Thames to hitting coach.
+Following the 2020 season, he interviewed for the Tigers' managerial opening.
 His contract was not renewed for the 2022 season.

 Miami Marlins

 On November 17, 2021, Thames was hired by the Miami Marlins to serve as the team's hitting coach for the 2022 season.

+Los Angeles Angels

+On November 7, 2022, the Los Angeles Angels hired Thames as their hitting coach for the 2023 season.

+Chicago White Sox

+On November 7, 2023, the Chicago White Sox hired Thames as their new hitting coach for the 2024 season.
+He was let go by the White Sox following the 2025 season.

+Kansas City Royals

+On November 10, 2025, the Kansas City Royals hired Thames to serve as a hitting coach under senior director of hitting Alec Zumwalt.

 Personal life

-Thames's mother, Veterine, has been paralyzed since an auto accident when Marcus was five years old.
-As a result, she has only been able to watch him play in person a handful of times.
+Thames's mother, Veterine, was paralyzed from the neck down.
+She was injured in a car accident in 1982 when Marcus was five years old.
+Thames and his five siblings helped take care of the house by cooking, cleaning, and taking odd jobs to make extra money.
+Because of her condition, she was only able to watch him play in person a handful of times.
+Veterine died in 2012.

 Thames's nickname, "Slick", is the result of getting his hair cut too short when he was four years old.

 Thames served in the Mississippi National Guard from 1994 to 1998.
-He has one daughter, Jade.
+He was a platoon leader in basic training.
+After he joined the Yankees organization, Thames was granted leave and allowed to make up his Guard time in the offseason.